enzo-dante/tech_prep/practice.md

 4. insist on shared core values

+SIMILARITIES

-"Do what is right = choose enduring long-term greatness, Hustle Hard = do whatever you can to produce the desired results & be committed to improvement, Backed By the Best = insist on shared core values"
+Do what is right = choose enduring long-term greatness Hustle Hard = do whatever you can to produce the desired results & be committed to improvement Backed By the Best = insist on shared core values"

 I train in the evenings & perform on the weekends as a latin dancer with the very achievable goal of becoming a multi-world champion.

+__What you'd like to learn in the role__

+I would like to learn how to manage and grow an enterprise-level business with decisions based on data analytics.

 __2a.
 Why do you want to work here specifically?__